sahelyiyi/FederatedLearning/README.md

 We assume that labels y<sup>(i)</sup> are available for 20% of the graph nodes. as the result we compare the MSE of Algorithm 1 with plain linear regression and decision tree regression, please see the implementation at [SBM_experiment.ipynb](https://github.com/sahelyiyi/FederatedLearning/blob/master/experiments/SBM_experiment.ipynb).

->📋  Describe how to train the models, with example commands on how to train the models in your paper, including the full training procedure and appropriate hyperparameters.